smithy-lang/smithy-rs/design/src/rfcs/rfc0027_new_home_for_cred_cache_and_builder_api_consistency.md

 Assumptions
 -----------
-This document assumes that the following items in the changes checklist in the preceding RFC have been implemented.
+This document assumes that the following items in the changes checklist in the preceding RFC have been implemented:
 - [x] Implement `CredentialsCache` with its `Lazy` variant and builder
 - [x] Add the `credentials_cache` method to `ConfigLoader`
 - [x] Rename `SharedCredentialsProvider` to `SharedCredentialsCache`